 The Mask You Live In explores how America’s narrow definition of masculinity is harming our boys, men, and society at large.
-With the release of this second film (and more to come), The Representation Project steps into a bolder agenda – one that requires all of us working together to ensure equality and justice.
+With the release of this second film, The Representation Project stepped into a bolder agenda – one that requires all of us working together to ensure equality and justice.

 As an organization, The Representation Project remains dedicated to the message of Miss Representation and continues to expose how limiting stereotypes harm all of us and advocate for women’s equality.
 Join us as we take that commitment forward and tackle the biases that impact our larger society.

 The Representation Project put gender injustice on the national agenda, and together we have made important strides toward combating gender stereotypes.
 We launched two important national conversations— one about the ways that gender norms impact girls and women in 2011 and another involving the harmful effects of traditional masculinity for boys and men in 2015.

 The Representation Project builds on the groundbreaking work of these two films by continuing to challenge limiting gender stereotypes in media and society.
 As with any cultural shift, change around gender norms begins with education.
 For the better part of a decade, we have hosted film screenings and offered curricula to educators, students, corporations, and other audiences around the globe.